hlashbrooke/Export-Plus/readme.txt

 == Screenshots ==

-1. The export tool provided by this plugin with a few custo post types included.
+1. The export tool provided by this plugin with a few custom post types included.

 == Changelog ==

 = 1.0 =
-* 2014-09-24
+* 2014-09-29
 * Initial release #boom

 == Upgrade Notice ==

 = 1.0 =
-* 2014-09-24
+* 2014-09-29
 * Initial release #boom